-1This chapter through chapter 15 develop the diagrammatic algebra in some detail.
+This chapter through chapter 15 develop the diagrammatic algebra in some detail.
 Those who would like a brief and easier (albeit not as general) introduction to diagrammatic algebra should go straight to chapter 16.
-2Formally, some of the mathematical structure of planar diagrams was introduced in section 8.6.
+Formally, some of the mathematical structure of planar diagrams was introduced in section 8.6.
 The rules we are defining in this chapter is known as a unitary fusion category to mathematicians.
+If various additional properties are satisfied other names may be used (spherical category, braided category, modular category, etc.).